 - Contains small parts

 This kit is for ages 5 and older for a reason: the kit contains small parts.
 These parts present themselves as choking hazards for younger children.
 Adult supervision may be necessary when it’s being used in the presence of young children.

 - Instructions are very basic

-This raspberry pi kid computer has one set of blueprints which fold out into one massive blueprint.
-It’s mainly picture diagrams like Lego so sometimes my child got confused which part went where.
+This raspberry pi kid computer has one set of blueprints that fold out into one massive blueprint.
+It’s mainly picture diagrams like Lego so sometimes my child got confused about what part went where.
 A little guidance was all that was required.
-I would have liked to see more of a manual on fault finding if anything goes wrong.
+I would have liked to see more of a manual on fault-finding if anything goes wrong.